> Modular Synths

 Adopting a method

-To avoid losing sight of your objective, it is essential to define and apply a method.
+To avoid losing sight of your goal, it is essential to define and apply a method.
 It won't prevent you from making mistakes, but it will enable you to limit their number and impact.

 For example, you can choose to start with a complete chain offered by a manufacturer and, after a few months, start adding the modules you want.